 Waiver of Liability

 This agreement releases Wild Horse Warriors Tours, from all liability relating to injuries that may occur during your tour in Sand Wash Basin and/or Vermillion Basin.
-By signing this agreement, I agree to hold Wild Horse Warriors Tours, and the Bureau of Land Management, (BLM), entirely free from any liability, including financial responsibility for injuries incurred, regardless of whether injuries are caused by negligence.
+By signing this agreement, I agree to hold Wild Horse Warriors Tours, entirely free from any liability, including financial responsibility for injuries incurred, regardless of whether injuries are caused by negligence.

 I also acknowledge the risks involved in touring the wild horses of Sand Wash Basin.
 These include but are not limited to, injury by the wild horses, rattlesnake bites, stepping in a badger or prairie dog hole, or other natural wildlife.
 Sand Wash Basin, is at least 2 hours from any medical help.
 Please bring with you any medications that you could need if there is an extended stay in Sand Wash Basin, caused by uncontrollable circumstances, vehicle break downs or weather.
 Flat tires are common and could prevent you from returning at a scheduled time.
 Please do not tour on a day that you have scheduled other activities that you could miss in the event of a late return from Sand Wash Basin.